eike-welk/borg-backup-scripts/borg-backup-readme.rst

 Rsync
 ===============================================================================

-The documentation for *Rsync* is here:
+*Rsync* is used to duplicate the backup repository to an external/removable hard disk.
+In principle *Rsync* can also duplicate a hard disk over the network, but this is unsupported by the scripts.
+The documentation is here:

     https://rsync.samba.org/documentation.html